Taha-Zolfi/melk-fa/README.md

 git clone https://github.com/Taha-Zolfi/melk-fa.git
 ```

-then open your terminal and instal python packages by using
+then open your terminal and install python packages by using
 ```
 pip install django djangorestframework
 ```